Current Landlord Information

 Things to consider before submitting a rent increase request:

-To start the rental increase review, first serve the tenant with a 60-day notice of the change.
-Then, no later than 10 business days from the issue date, provide HACSB with a copy of the notice via mail, fax or email processingteam@hacsb.com) for review.
+To start the rental increase review, first serve the tenant with a 60-day or 90-day notice of the change.
+Then, no later than 10 calendar days from the notice issuance date, provide HACSB with a copy of the notice via mail, fax, or email (processingteam@hacsb.com) for review.

 Finally, if the rent increase is approved, the Housing Authority will provide a notice of change to tenant and housing authority rent portions.